Bulletin board contract

 - The standard library

-The contract need not initialize explicitly the poster
+The contract need not explicitly initialize the owner field when

 the ledger is constructed, because its value is not meaningful yet.